ballerina-platform/ballerina-spec/beps/con-sap.jco/1485_transactional_rfc_support.md

 - **Queue draining is a backend property.** qRFC entries stay queued until the inbound queue is registered with the QIN scheduler.
 Users may read a queued entry as a connector failure; the documentation states the boundary.
 - **A confirmed identifier must never be reused.** Reuse silently reintroduces duplicates.
 The specification and API documentation state this at every relevant operation.
 - **Assumption: SAP tolerates a caller-supplied non-hexadecimal TID.** Verified against ECC 750 and consistent with the `CHAR` storage of the TID components, but it is an observed behaviour rather than a documented JCo contract.
+- **A persisted identifier is scoped to the SAP system that issued it.** A TID is only meaningful on the destination and client that created it.
+An application that persists a TID and later resumes against a different SAP system or client would find no record of it there, and the call would execute again.
+Applications must key their identifier store by destination and client.
+The connector cannot enforce this, since a persistent identifier store is a Non-Goal.
+- **Identifiers derived from business keys should not carry sensitive data.** A caller-supplied TID is transmitted to SAP and stored there, where it is visible in transaction `SM58` and table `ARFCSSTATE`, and it appears in connector logs when a confirmation fails.
+Applications deriving a TID from an idempotency key should use an opaque or hashed key rather than embedding personal or commercially sensitive values.
 - **Users must not treat `autoConfirm = true` as crash-safe.** The default is convenient, not durable.
 The distinction is stated wherever the option appears.

 ## Dependencies